TUO ZAAFI WITH AYOYO SOUP

 150+ cities.
 See map now

 EYW wants your food stories!

-What: A popular Caribbean dish, souse is a light soup, served cold, of pickled pig trotters in a clear broth, flavorful with hot peppers, onion, garlic, and other seasonings.
-It makes a great appetizer, and like other traditional Antiguan foods, it’s most often eaten—in homes and in restaurants—on Saturdays.
+What: Popular around the Caribbean, souse is a light dish, served cold, of pickled pig trotters (and often other parts of the pig) in a clear broth, flavorful with hot peppers, lime, onion, garlic, and other seasonings.
+Regional variations exist, but from what we could tell, on Antigua souse is more like a soup than a ceviche-like dish (as it is prepared elsewhere).
+The fatty meat is typically cooked first to tenderize it, then it's marinated in the seasonings to become pickled.
+Souse makes a great appetizer, and like other traditional Antiguan foods, it’s most often eaten—in homes and in restaurants—on Saturdays.

 Where: We found our souse on the Saturday local-food menu at Russell’s Bar & Seafood Restaurant (268-462-5479 or 268-726-5242; Fort James Beach), picturesquely perched above the entrance to St. John’s Harbour on historic Fort James, within eyeshot of the site’s centuries-old cannons.
 The building housing the restaurant was restored by the late Russell Hodge in 2005; today his daughter Danielle presides over the venue.
 The terrace, with its wide, open swath of blue sky and turquoise sea, is the place to park yourself with a rum punch on a Saturday afternoon (see this user photo for proof).

 When: Tues-Thurs, noon-6:30pm; Fri, noon-till; Sat, noon-8pm (Saturdays are for local food; Friday nights for reggae!)